ppy/osu-wiki/news/2021/2021-11-05-skinners-bulletin-august-2021.md

 ### Tomioka Giyū

-Splashing our bulletin like a tsunami, [Tomioka Giyū](https://osu.ppy.sh/community/forums/topics/1405313), by the very hands of [Kim Minnie](https://osu.ppy.sh/users/3858685), goes further than just being an anime-themed skin by featuring an oil-painting-like look.
+Splashing our bulletin like a tsunami, [Tomioka Giyū](https://osu.ppy.sh/community/forums/topics/1405313), by the very hands of ::Kim Minnie::{ user-id=3858685 }, goes further than just being an anime-themed skin by featuring an oil-painting-like look.
 Brushed into existence with delicacy, Giyū goes down the less-traveled path embracing a flashy and artsy theme, which is quite the opposite of the current minimalism trend.
 But before we get into the details on the song selection menu, we highly advise you to use your life vest in case of an emergency, as these deadly waves look like a health hazard!

 Putting the wavy design aside, the inkblots appearing in many places, mainly on the buttons and whatnot, reinforce the artsiness to another level.
 On the background of the game mode selection screen, a fabulous graphic of Tomioka himself greets us with a pose wielding his katana, fading into the azure sea.
 As for the game modifiers, they choose to entertain portraits of the characters from the anime, with the respective mods mentioned in the bottom-right corners.